emmt/TiPi/info/array-factory.md

 ## Wrap an Array Around Existing Data

 A shaped array may be created to share its elements with an existing monodimensional Java array of any generic numerical type.
-This is done by the `ArrayFactory.wrap(...)` method as follows:
+This is done by one of the `ArrayFactory.wrap(...)` methods as follows:

     ArrayFactory.wrap(buf, shape)
     ArrayFactory.wrap(buf, dims)